State high court sides with DA in spat over parade arrests

-BOSTON (AP) - Massachusetts’ highest court has sided with Boston’s district attorney in a dispute with a lower court judge over the prosecution of counterprotesters arrested during a “straight pride” parade in Boston on Labor Day weekend.
+BOSTON (AP) - Massachusetts’ highest court has sided with Boston’s district attorney in a dispute over the prosecution of counterprotesters arrested during a “straight pride” parade in Boston on Labor Day weekend.

 A state Supreme Judicial Court justice ruled Monday that Boston Municipal Court Judge Richard Sinnott had “no authority” to force Suffolk County District Attorney Rachael Rollins’s office to prosecute a counterprotester arrested at the parade.

-Rollins argued last week that Sinnott had overstepped his constitutional authority in refusing her request to drop charges against some counterprotesters charged with minor infractions like disorderly conduct.
+Rollins argued last week that Sinnott had overstepped his constitutional authority in refusing her request to drop charges against some counterprotesters charged with minor infractions.
+A spokesperson for Sinnott didn’t comment.

-Spokespersons for Rollins and Sinnott didn’t respond to emails seeking comment.
-Some 36 people were arrested at the parade, which was meant to be a counterpoint to gay pride parades.
+Rollins says she’s pleased with the decision and is evaluating other cases stemming from the parade.
+Some 36 people were arrested.
+The parade was meant to be a counterpoint to gay pride parades.

 Sign up for Daily Newsletters